 Grand Jury to Decide Fate of Trucker in Tracy Morgan Crash

-The board also faulted Morgan and other passengers in the limo van for not wearing seat belts and adjusting headrests, which it said contributed to the severity of their injuries when the limo was struck from behind.
+The board faulted Morgan and other passengers in the limo van for not wearing seat belts and for adjusting headrests, which it said contributed to the severity of their injuries when the limo was struck from behind.

 The motion to dismiss the charges, before Superior Court Judge Michael Toto, will likely be heard in April.